ably/ably-asset-tracking-android/README.md

 ## Usage

-Please see our [Upgrade / Migration Guide](UPDATING.md) for notes on changes you need to make to your code to update the AAT SDKs.
+Please see our [Upgrade / Migration Guide](UPDATING.md) for notes on changes you need to make to your code to update the Ably Asset Tracking SDKs.

 ### Maven / Gradle Dependencies